dell/OpenManage-Enterprise/README.md

 For more information on contributing to the repository see [the contribution guide](docs/CONTRIBUTING.md).

+## devel Branch

+The devel branch contains untested scripts or scripts which do not currently meet the contributor guidelines.
+If you do not find what you are looking for in the master branch and are willing to be a tester, you may find what you are looking for there!

+If you have scripts you made that you think could be helpful but don't have time to work them over to meet the contributor guidelines, feel free to pull request them to the devel branch!

 ## Requests

 If there is a script you would like feel free to put a request [on our issues](https://github.com/dell/OpenManage-Enterprise/issues).
 This repository is maintained in our free time, but we're happy to take a look at things the community needs.
 The more descriptive you can be about exactly what you want the better.
 Screenshots of exactly the functionality you are looking for are fantastic!